 If a student is found responsible for a crime of violence that meets the Clery Act (20 U.S.C.
-1092(f)(1)(F)(i)(I)-(VIII)) reporting requirements or other serious offense that makes the student's good moral character https://newyork.public.law/laws/n.y.public_health_law_section_3421 for licensure questionable, AAMI shall make a notation on the transcript of student indicating the student was "suspended after a finding of responsibility for a code of conduct violation."
+1092(f)(1)(F)(i)(I)-(VIII)) reporting requirements or other serious offense that makes the student's good moral character https://newyork.public.law/laws/n.y. public health law section 3421 for licensure questionable, AAMI shall make a notation on the transcript of student indicating the student was "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."